 Ah, blog photographers.
 When I first started this blog, my boyfriend at the time was taking my photos.
 However, even though I had a DSLR, neither me or my boyfriend knew what on earth we were doing.
 After we broke up, I connected with a student photographer at my college, and my content improved ten-fold.

-Even though I have a DSLR of my own and occasionally get my friends and family to help me shoot content, it really is a lot easier for me to team up with a photographer to produce high-quality content for the blog.
-I’ve had a few learning curves over the years with photographers, and I wanted to share some tips and tricks so that you can make the most out of your blog photography sessions!
+Even though I have a DSLR of my own and occasionally get my friends and family to help me shoot content, it really is a lot easier for me to team up with blog photographers to produce high-quality content for the blog.
+I’ve had a few learning curves over the years with blog photographers, and I wanted to share some tips and tricks so that you can make the most out of your blog photography sessions!

 Ask other bloggers what the average blog photographer rate is